The Rise and Fall of R&D Networks: Introduction

 The paper is organized as follows.
 Section \ref{sec:data} describes the data and the methodology used to build the networks of R\&D alliances.
-In Section \ref{sec:basic-netw-prop} we discuss results about the basic properties of R\&D networks, such as network size, network density and the emergence of a giant component.
-Section \ref{sec:heter-alli-behav} analyzes the characteristics of the degree distributions.
-In Sections \ref{sec:assort-disass-rd} and \ref{sec:small-worlds-comm} we study more sophisticated network properties, such as assortativity, and the presence of small worlds and communities in the network.
-Section \ref{sec:core-periph-nest} studies the presence of core-periphery architectures.
-In Section \ref{sec:implications} we discuss the implications of our results in light of the existing theoretical and empirical literature on R\&D networks.
+Section \ref{sec:basic-netw-prop} presents a set of basic network properties, such as size, density, the emergence of a giant component, and discusses their evolution over time.
+Section \ref{sec:homoph-hetero-alli-behav} studies the heterogeneity and the homophily in the network, by analyzing degree distributions and degree correlations (assortativity).
+Section \ref{sec:small-worlds-comm} studies the emergence of small-world and nested core-periphery structures in the R\&D networks.
+Section \ref{sec:alliance_formation} investigates the determinants of alliance formation through a set of regression models, discussing the results in light of the existing theoretical and empirical literature on R\&D networks.
 Finally, Section \ref{sec:concluding-remarks} concludes.
+The Appendix contains a description of all network measures used in the paper.